-The biggest difference in my discussion however, is that rather than focussing on education future chemists, I'm going to speak to educating future chemical engineers, and there are some pretty big differences.
+The biggest difference in my discussion however, is that rather than focusing on educating future chemists, I'm going to speak to educating future chemical engineers, and there are some pretty big differences.
 Engineering classes typically don't start until the end of the sophomore year or early junior year.
 Junior year is pretty late in one's career to face a weed-out class and risk of changing one's major, but that is how it's still done.
 Keep in mind that at this point, the students have already survived the "weed-out" freshman chemistry class and now have to face their introductory "Mass and Energy Balances" class or something equivalent.

 For those unfamiliar with the subject, it is mostly a matter of bookkeeping.
 You have a piece of equipment that has various mass and energy flows going in and out.
 The one and only equation you need to know is